-Shallots, also known as small onions, sambar onions or pearl onions are low in calories and free from sodium, fat and cholesterol.
-It also contains dietary fiber, vitamin C, vitamin B6 and potassium.
-Regular consumption of onions help to lower high cholesterol levels and high Blood Pressure.
-It is also effective in curing common cold, heart disease, diabetes, osteoporosis, and other diseases.
+Shallots, often referred to as small onions, sambar onions, or pearl onions, are low in calories and contain no sodium, fat, or cholesterol.
+They are rich in dietary fiber, vitamin C, vitamin B6, and potassium.
+Regular intake of onions can help reduce high cholesterol and blood pressure levels.
+Additionally, they are beneficial for treating common colds, heart disease, diabetes, osteoporosis, and other health issues.

 Coconut Onion Chutney